MohamdOmar/PC_Remote_Control/README.md

 # PC_Remote_Control
 Controlling PC remotly by mobile application via socket programming

-Basic c++ applictation that gives the acces to your pc throw mobile application "TCP UDP Server & Client" it works as a client for the server
+C++ applictation that gives the acces to your pc throw mobile application "TCP UDP Server & Client" it works as a client for the server

 The server send a list of command options and then listen to the client responce